 Anna Rebus has over 20 years experience as a museum specialist, interpretive planner, historian, author, and archaeologist at the local and international levels.
 As a consultant, she provides research, writing, and exhibit development services to museums, historic sites, interpretive centres, and heritage-focused organizations.
 Recent clients include the Alberta Museums Association, The Hangar Flight Museum, City of Calgary, and the CKUA Radio Network.

-Anna honed her archaeology skills at the Tuscany Archaeology Project in Calgary and while working two summers for Parks Canada in national parks in Alberta and British Columbia.
-She was also an intern and volunteer for six summers at the Crow Canyon Archaeological Center in Cortez, Colorado.
+Anna honed her archaeology skills while working for Parks Canada in national parks across western Canada along with summers spent at the Crow Canyon Archaeological Center in Cortez, Colorado.

 As an author, Anna has written dozens of publications—her books include Inside the Royal Tyrrell Museum of Palaeontology; Airdrie 1909-2009: Celebrating 100 Years of History, Community and Opportunity; and Many Voices, One Heritage: A Celebration of Hungarian Culture in Calgary.